-The SEIU lost its ability in Illinois to collect fees from non-member home health care workers paid by state funds after the Supreme Court refused to extend an earlier precedent.
-(Photo by SEIU Local 1 in Chicago, Flicker, CC by 2.0)
+The Service Employees International Union lost its ability in Illinois to collect fees from nonmember home health care workers paid by state funds after the Supreme Court refused to extend an earlier precedent in Harris v.
+Quinn (2014).
+(Photo of SEIU strike vote in 2012 by SEIU Local 1 in Chicago on Flickr, CC BY 2.0)

 In a 5-4 decision, written by Justice Samuel Alito, in Harris v.
 Quinn, 573 U.S. ____ (2014), the U.S. Supreme Court refused to extend the precedent in Abood v.
 Detroit Board of Education (1977) and require personal care workers in Illinois to join a union against their will.

 The decision centered around Illinois’ Rehabilitation Program, which employed individuals (sometimes relatives) to provide home health care to individuals who might otherwise have to be institutionalized.
 The patient, or “customer,” actually was the employer, but the state paid the salaries.